Cornell-MAE-UG/fa25-portfolio-lolagc63/_projects/2025-linear-actuator-part-two.md

 ---

 **Project goal:**
- Choose a beam design (cross-section, material) such that uts vertical deflection is below 2% of its length and is the most mass-efficient possible
+ Choose a beam design (cross-section, material) such that its vertical deflection is below 2% of its length and is the most mass-efficient possible.

  ---